-Rotational slides: If the clay has a higher sensitivity and a higher softening rate, rotational slides will occur as the major failure mechanism as illustrated in Figure 20.
-Therefore, the retrogressive distance was lower than what was observed on site as shown in Figure 23.
+Rotational slides: If the clay has a high sensitivity and a high softening rate, the slope fails but shows primarily rotational slides with limited retrogression as illustrated in Figure 20.
+Therefore, the retrogressive distance was moderate.
+If this was the clay in Gjerdrum the houses would not have been reached according to our simulation.
+Unfortunately, the Romerike quick clay is more sensitive than this.